jlegatheaux/RC2020-assignments/assignment-4/Results/README.md

 ## Config 1

-TREE network that becomes a RING after second 18
+### TREE network that becomes a RING after second 18, WITH filter, NO drop_duplicates

-WITH filter

-NO drop_duplicates

 SOME duplicates packets detected by the destination node